Pretty Easter and Spring Door Decorations

 Spring Watering Can with Flowers

 Fill a rustic watering can with pink tulips, greenery, and pastel blue eggshells for a perfect spring door decoration.
 Stuff the watering can with floral foam to secure the stems.
 Add picks to blown-out eggshells to secure them as well.
 When you're finished creating the arrangement, wire it to your front door and cover the wire with ribbon.
-To keep flowers fresh, put the stems in water vials or heavy plastic bags filled with floral foam powder, available at floral supply stores.

 Hanging Easter Egg Decoration

 A bunch of pastel Easter eggs works as a festive spring decoration for your front door.
 Wrap plastic foam egg shapes (available at crafts supply stores) with crepe paper, and attach the ends with glue or a small straight pin.
 Add yellow ribbon, secured with small straight pins, and leave a long end for tying.
 Gather the eggs at various lengths and tie the ribbons together.
 Finish with a pretty bow, and hang the decoration from a removable adhesive hook or wreath hanger.

 Let our Easter egg garland be a festive way of welcoming guests to your home.
 Cut egg shapes from thick white cardstock, paint stripes across each egg, and hold upright so the paint flows into a cool, dripping look.
 Once dry, attach eggs along a length of string and hang.